Skip to main content

 Counseling and Treatment

-Students who abuse controlled substances or alcohol are encouraged to seek assistance and referral through the Counseling Center (610 861-1510) or the Moravian University Health Center (610 861-1567).
-Treatment is available for drug and alcohol abuse problems in the Counseling Center for full-time undergraduate students and full-time graduate students.
-Treatment is determined on an individual basis and may include therapy (individual and/or group) with counseling center staff or referral to off-campus treatment resources.
+Students who abuse controlled substances or alcohol are encouraged to seek assistance and referral through the Counseling & Psychological Services (CAPS) office (610 861-1510) or the Moravian University Health Center (610 861-1567).
+Treatment is available for drug and alcohol abuse problems at CAPS for full-time undergraduate students and full-time graduate students.
+Treatment is determined on an individual basis and may include therapy (individual and/or group) with CAPS staff or referral to off-campus treatment resources.

 Many options are available in the Lehigh Valley and surrounding areas for students and employees in need of substance-abuse treatment.
 Some of these centers are listed here:

+Additional resources can be found at the Mental Health Referral Pamphlet.
 This is only a partial listing of services and programs available in the greater Lehigh Valley and surrounding areas.
-The presence of a program or service on this list is not to be construed as the institution's endorsement of the identified agency.
+The presence of a program or service on this list is not to be construed as the University's endorsement of the identified agency.
 Should any of these programs or agencies prove to be unsuitable for any reason, additional options may be explored with any of the Moravian offices noted above.